blogifierdotnet/Blogifier/docs/SendGrid.md

 }
 ```

 Currently, SendGrid only used by Newsletter widget.
-When guest subscribles to the blog via Newsletter,
+When guest subscribes to the blog via Newsletter,
 every time new post gets published, Blogifier goes over list of subscribers and sends notification
-about new publicatoin to every subscriber.
+about new publication to every subscriber.

 ### Why not SMTP?
 Plain SMTP client routes calls to actual SMTP email server, like Gmail or HotMail.